tbrunz/installer_scripts/src/how-to-use/MULTIBOOT_64-README.txt

    which should also be uncommented in this file.

    To use:
-   "bash_aliases" should be moved to "~/.bash_aliases".
+   "bash_aliases" should be copied as "~/.bash_aliases".
-   "bash_hosts" should be moved to "~/.bash_hosts".
+   "bash_hosts" should be copied as "~/.bash_hosts".
-   Log out & log back in, open a new shell, or enter ". ~/.bash_aliases" to enable the functions.
+   Log out & log back in, open a new shell, enter ". ~/.bash_aliases", or run "./install-aliases.sh" to enable the functions.

    Enter 'alist' to get a synopsis of the most frequently used functions.
    (Browse the file to see everything & read code comments.)